xJREB/microservices-runtime-analysis/docs/metrics/README.md

 # Service-Based Maintainability Metrics

 We collected a set of 58 service-based maintainability metrics proposed in scientific literature.
-From these, we chose 16 candidates and adapted an additional 7 metrics for not covered parts (Authors = Schlinger).
+From these, we chose 16 candidates and adapted an additional 7 metrics for not covered parts (Authors = Schlinger et al.).
 All in all, we then implemented 23 metrics for the prototype.
 The metrics are listed in the table below and in [docs/metrics/maintainability-metrics.csv](maintainability-metrics.csv).

 | Metric Name                                            | Abbreviation | Layer     | Design Property | Authors               | Source | Applicable to MS | Collectable at Runtime | Selected |
 | ------------------------------------------------------ | ------------ | --------- | --------------- | --------------------- | -----: | ---------------: | ---------------------: | -------: |